 Stipends are paid according to the schedule provided to you at time of appointment.
 You should be prepared to cover all expenses for the first 30 days of your internship.

-If you are eligible and choose to enroll in the ORAU health insurance plan, you can expect to have the monthly premium deducted from your stipend payment each month.
-This pays for health insurance for the following month (e.g., the premium for January coverage will be deducted in December).
-If you begin your appointment between the 1st and 15th of a month, you can expect to have two insurance premiums deducted from your first stipend payment (one to cover the current month and one to cover the following month).
+If you are eligible and choose to enroll in the health insurance plan offered through ORISE, you can expect to have the monthly premium deducted from your stipend payment each month.
+This pays for health insurance for the current month's premium.

 Because the educational benefits of the appointment are the primary focus of the program, you may not provide services for compensation to a third party that conflict with your appointment.
 Awards, prizes, scholarships, Veterans Administration benefits, and other payments may be accepted provided they do not represent dual payment for the same activity.

 For information on tax liabilities and how to file federal tax forms, please contact a licensed tax professional in your jurisdiction.
 We recommend that you provide your tax preparer with a copy of the most recent Terms of Appointment.

 All stipend payments paid by ORAU/ORISE directly to you are considered taxable by the U.S. federal government, and it is your responsibility to report these payments to the Internal Revenue Service (IRS).